elusivecodes/fQuery/README.md

 **Center**

-Get the X,Y co-ordinates for the center of the first element.
+Get the X,Y co-ordinates for the center of the first node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `offset` is a boolean indicating whether the co-ordinates should be offset from the top left of the document, and will default to *false*.

 ```javascript